-Japanese Knotweed Expert Limited are also experts in the remediation of other invasive weeds
+Japanese Knotweed Expert Limited are also experts in the eradication of other invasive weeds

-Bamboos are usually desirable ornamental garden plants, but if left to grow unchecked and not kept under control, bamboo will spread beyond their confines, thus turning it into an invasive weed.
+Bamboos are usually desirable ornamental garden plants, but if left to grow unchecked and not kept under control, Bamboo will spread beyond their confines thus turning into an invasive weed.

-The bamboo shoots can pop up anywhere due to their underground stems.
-Spread by rhizomes, like Japanese knotweed, bamboo can break through solid barriers and have been known to break through conservatory floors and patios.
+The Bamboo shoots can pop up anywhere due to their underground stems.
+Spread by rhizomes, like Japanese knotweed, Bamboo can break through solid barriers and has been known to break through conservatory floors and patios.

 Horsetail (Mare’s tail)

-Horsetail, or mare’s tail as its more commonly known as is another invasive, deep rooted perennial weed and spreads quickly to form a dense carpet of foliage, which crowds out less vigorous plants in beds and borders.
+Horsetail, or mare’s tail as it’s more commonly known, is another invasive, deep-rooted perennial weed which spreads quickly to form a dense carpet of foliage, crowding out less vigorous plants in beds and borders.

-Himalayan balsam was introduced in the UK in 1839 and is a relative of the busy Lizzie, but can reach over 6 foot tall and is a major problem, especially when left to grow on riverbanks and waste land but it can also invade gardens too.
+Himalayan balsam was introduced in the UK in 1839 and is a relative of the Busy Lizzie.
+Growing to over 6 foot tall it can become a major problem, especially when left to grow on riverbanks and wasteland, but it can also invade gardens too.
 It grows rapidly and spreads very quickly, smothering other vegetation as it goes.
-Himalayan balsam is seen spring to autumn time and produces clusters of purple/pink helmet-shaped flowers – giving it the more common name of ‘policeman’s helmet’.
+Himalayan balsam is seen in spring to autumn time and produces clusters of purple/pink helmet-shaped flowers – giving it the more common name of ‘policeman’s helmet’.

 Each plant can produce up to 800 seeds, therefore growth is exponential.
-Also, as the plant is found on riverbanks, the seeds, once established can be transported further afield by water.
+As the plant is found on riverbanks the seeds, once established, can be transported further afield by water.
 The seeds of Himalayan Balsam can remain viable for two years.

-Ragwort is one of the lesser invasive weeds but is highly poisonous to horses and cattle, which therefore makes it a must to eradicate it.
-More often found in waysides, grazing land, pony paddocks and uncultivated ground rather than gardens.
-When fully grown ragwort can be up to 3 feet tall with large flat-topped clusters of yellow daisy like flowers.
+Ragwort is one of the lesser invasive weeds but is highly poisonous to horses and cattle which therefore makes it a must to eradicate.
+More often found in waysides, grazing land, pony paddocks and uncultivated ground rather than gardens, Ragwort can be up to 3 feet tall with large flat-topped clusters of yellow daisy-like flowers.
 Ragwort produces large numbers of seeds which are dispersed by the wind.
-Not covered under the ASBO legislation, ragwort has its own code of practice, known as the Ragwort Control Act 2003.
+Not covered under the ASBO legislation, Ragwort has its own code of practice, known as the Ragwort Control Act 2003.
 This act imposes a duty of responsibility on landowners to effectively control the ragwort and to prevent the spread of this weed.